bartekfr/Tabs/README.md

 ====

 Tab component allow to toggle tabs using CSS Transition rather than JS animations if possible.
 You can toggle tabs with slide or fade effect.
-You can also load tab content with AJAX - in this case ther e is no toggle animation and loaded content is just simply inserted into the tab content section.
+You can also load tab content with AJAX - in this case there is no toggle animation and loaded content is just simply inserted into the tab content section.
 Before AJAX content is loaded the "div.ajax-loading" element is visible so you can create you own CSS for this.
 URL of content to be loaded is defined in navigation items "href" attribute.

 ###Configuration: